 This new house was in constant use until 1948, and during World War II, an Anderson Shelter was built in the grounds.

 In 1945, the house was purchased by Baron Hugh Fraser of Allander.
-He died in 1966, and after a devastating fire gutted the building, the decision was taken to demolish it in 1967
+He passed away in 1966, and after a devastating fire gutted the building, the decision was taken to demolish it in 1967

 Another Article From Us: The Derelict Dundas Castle in New York